casper-astro/tutorials_devel/docs/tutorials/rfsoc/tut_platform.md

 Once everything looks like it should, you're ready to compile for the FPGA!

 ## Compiling
-We now have a design with 3 independent functions all working off the same FPGA clock.
+We now have a design with three independent functions all working off the same FPGA clock.
 From here, compiling the design is easy, so long as your environment was set up correctly.

 To compile the design, go to the MATLAB command line and enter